 \section{Dark Matter: Relic density Aspects}

-Freeze out mechanism is an important artefact of the thermal DM physics.
-In the early Universe, most of its constituents were in thermal equilibrium with each other.
-However, as time progresses and the Universe cools down, the DM cannot interact enough to stay in a thermal equilibrium with the SM.
-This instance of the decoupling of weakly-interacting massive particles (WIMPs) determines the amount of dark matter present at the current Universe, which for a vanilla DM case is termed as the freeze out.
-To incorporate the freeze out phenomenon in the thermal history of the Universe, we study the comparison of the interaction rate of the particle with the expansion rate of the Universe, denoted by the Hubble constant H. As the interaction rate $\Gamma$ of the particles gradually comes down, and become smaller than the Hubble constant, this evolution and eventual decoupling from the SM plasma is incorporated through a Boltzmann Equation~\cite{Kolb:1990vq}.
+The freeze-out mechanism is an important artifact of thermal DM physics.
+In the early universe, most of its constituents were in thermal equilibrium with each other.
+However, as time progresses and the Universe cools down, the DM cannot interact enough to stay in thermal equilibrium with the SM.
+This instance of the decoupling of weakly interacting massive particles (WIMPs) determines the amount of dark matter present at the current Universe, which for a vanilla DM case is termed the freeze-out.
+To incorporate the freeze-out phenomenon in the thermal history of the Universe, we study the comparison of the interaction rate of the particle with the expansion rate of the Universe, denoted by the Hubble constant H. As the interaction rate $\Gamma$ of the particles gradually decreases and becomes smaller than the Hubble constant, this evolution and eventual decoupling from the SM plasma are incorporated through a Boltzmann equation~\cite{Kolb:1990vq}.

 In the model set up we motivated the presence of two possible dark matter candidates, one fermionic DM which is relatively heavy (mass around $\sim 100~$GeV) while the other one a light scalar with mass around $10~$MeV.
 The fermionic DM $\chi_1$ is a vectorlike fermion, while the scalar DM $\phi_3$ is a singlet scalar.
-Both of the DM candidates are analysed using a thermal DM treatment, where DM abundance is set up through a freeze out mechanism.
-Here, we first discuss the Boltzmann Equation for the single component DM candidates: both the scalar DM and fermion DM candidates separately, assuming that one of them is present in the model at one instant.
-After that, we explore the case where both the fermionic and the scalar DM candidates are present together and they interact with each other.
-Their thermal evolution is connected through a set of coupled Boltzmann Equations.
-In each of these scenarios Boltzmann equations are solved to find out the freeze out temperature (defined through $x_f \equiv m/T_f$) and using this temperature corresponding relic abundances are computed.
+Both candidates for DM are analyzed using a thermal DM treatment, where the abundance of DM is set up through a freeze-out mechanism.
+Here, we first discuss the Boltzmann equation for the single-component DM candidates: both the scalar DM and fermion DM candidates separately, assuming that one of them is present in the model at one instant.
+After that, we explore the case where both the fermionic and the scalar DM candidates are present together and interact with each other.
+Their thermal evolution is connected through a set of coupled Boltzmann equations.
+In each of these scenarios, the Boltzmann equations are solved to find the freeze-out temperature (defined through $x_f \equiv m/T_f$) and using this temperature the corresponding relic abundances are computed.